-G. Electronic Media Ads
+GH.
+Electronic Media Ads

-The Act does not require a specific disclaimer disclosure on electronic media ads, including websites, Internet ads, and mobile ads paid for by a candidate's committee for his or her own election.
+The Act does not require a specific disclosure on some electronic media ads, such as those on including non-social media websites, Internet ads, and mobile ads paid for by a candidate's committee for his or her own election.
 However, the FPPC recommends placing "paid for by [committee name]" and the committee ID number on all public campaign materials.

-Committees primarily formed to support or oppose a candidate making independent expenditures for electronic media ads are subject to the "Ad paid for by [committee name]" requirement and additional disclaimer disclosure requirements as described in the chart earlier in this chapter.
+Committees primarily formed to support or oppose a candidate making independent expenditures for electronic media ads are subject to the "Ad paid for by [committee name]" requirement and additional disclosure requirements as described in the chart earlier in this chapter.